 I offer consulting and training in UX research & design which help organisations (chiefly higher education institutions and public libraries) to transform their services.
 This is achieved through direct and innovative research into user needs and behaviours and the prototyping and design of new services in response.

 What is User Experience research?

-In my User Experience research methods courses I show participants how to supplement data that libraries have always taken (footfall, loans, database usage) with a range of invaluable behavioural and attitudinal methods which study and explore the real activities and experiences of their users.
-Crucially these methods are easy-to-use and low cost too.
+I show my clients how to supplement the usage and survey data that they have always taken with a range of invaluable behavioural and attitudinal methods which study and explore the real activities and experiences of their users.
+Crucially these methods are easy to use and low cost too.

 What is User Experience Design?

 User Experience Design is all about translating the data you have collected through UX research methods into new services and products to test.
 It involves mapping and analysing data, idea generation, and testing service prototypes.
 Too often we stop researching after we have collected data.
 We tend to just solve the easy problems, write a report that no-one reads, form a committee that takes no action, or do nothing at all.
 If you employ and embed a UX research and design process then you create the opportunity for real service and staff transformation.

 My recent consultancies in UX research and design include: